Liouville type theorems for fractional and higher order H\'{e}non-Hardy type equations via the method of scaling spheres: Introduction

 By developing and applying the \emph{(direct) method of scaling spheres}, we will first establish Liouville theorem for nonnegative solutions of \eqref{PDE} in cases $0<\alpha\leq2$, $-\alpha<a<+\infty$ and $0<p<p_{c}(a):=\frac{n+\alpha+2a}{n-\alpha}$.
 One should note that, our results extend the range $p<\frac{n+\alpha+a}{n-\alpha}$ in the literatures mentioned above to the full range $p\in(0,p_{c}(a))$.

 \emph{The method of scaling spheres} is essentially a frozen variant of the method of moving spheres, that is, we only \emph{dilate or shrink} the spheres with respect to \emph{one fixed} center.
-The method of moving spheres was initially used by Padilla \cite{Pa} and Chen and Li \cite{CL1}, then developed by Li and Zhu \cite{LZ} (calculus lemmas and classification results were established therein), which means moving spheres centered at \emph{every points} in $\mathbb{R}^{n}$ or $\partial\mathbb{R}^{n}_{+}$ \emph{simultaneously} (either \emph{all stop at finite radius} or \emph{all stop at $\infty$}) in conjunction with \emph{calculus lemmas} and \emph{ODE analysis}.
+The method of moving spheres was initially used by Padilla \cite{Pa} and Chen and Li \cite{CL1}, then developed by Li and Zhu \cite{LZ} (classification results and key calculus lemmas were established therein), which means moving spheres centered at \emph{every points} in $\mathbb{R}^{n}$ or $\partial\mathbb{R}^{n}_{+}$ \emph{simultaneously} (either \emph{all stop at finite radius} or \emph{all stop at $\infty$}) in conjunction with \emph{calculus lemmas} and \emph{ODE analysis}.
 Later, it was further developed by Li \cite{Li}, Chen and Li \cite{CL0}, Li and Zhang \cite{LZ1} and Jin, Li and Xu \cite{JLX}.
 Recently, Chen, Li and Zhang developed a direct method of moving spheres on fractional order equations in \cite{CLZ}.
-One should note that, being different from the method of moving spheres, \emph{the method of scaling spheres} take full advantage of the \emph{integral representation formulae} of solutions and can be applied conveniently to various problems \emph{with singularities} or \emph{without translation invariance} in general domains.
+One should note that, being different from the method of moving spheres, \emph{the method of scaling spheres} takes full advantage of the \emph{integral representation formulae} of solutions and the \emph{``Bootstrap" technique} to derive \emph{lower bound estimates on the asymptotic behaviour} of positive solutions w.r.t. \emph{singularities} or \emph{$\infty$}, which can finally lead to a \emph{Liouville type result}.
+Besides improving most of known Liouville type results to the \emph{best exponents} in a \emph{unified and simple} way, we believe the \emph{method of scaling spheres} can be applied conveniently to various problems \emph{with singularities} or \emph{without translation invariance} in general domains.

 \emph{The method of scaling spheres} developed in this paper consists of \emph{three} main steps.
 First, the integral representation formulae of solutions imply positive solution $u$ satisfies the same lower bound as fundamental solutions as $|x|\rightarrow\infty$.
 Second, by combining this lower bound with the integral representation formulae and the scaling spheres procedure, we will get a better lower bound for positive solution than fundamental solutions.
 Third, based on the second step, a ``Bootstrap" iteration process in conjunction with the integral representation formulae will provide better and better lower bound estimates on the asymptotic behaviour of positive solution $u$ (see Theorem \ref{lower0}, \ref{lower1}, \ref{lower2} and \ref{lower3}), which finally lead to a contradiction with the integrability of solutions indicated by the integral representation formulae unless the solution $u\equiv0$ (see Sections 2-5).